6.38 Clear Laminated Glass

 © 2026 Adelaide Glaziers – Professional Resource Series

-Since starting Adelaide Glaziers, we’ve done thousands of panels of laminated glass.
-Although it’s not as strong as toughened glass, I’d still prefer laminated.
-The only time we use toughened glass is when we need to — for things like dog doors and other applications that specifically require toughened.
+Since starting Adelaide Glaziers, we’ve installed thousands of laminated glass panels.
+While it isn’t as strong as toughened glass, it’s still my preferred option.
+The only time we use toughened glass is when it’s required — such as for dog doors or specific applications that call for it.

-Yes.
-A lot easier.
-But what I often tell my customers is that if your door is going to be broken by something like a lawn mower stone, a break-in, or rocks being thrown, then both toughened and laminated glass will break.
-So if it’s going to break, it’ll break regardless of whether laminated or toughened was chosen.
+But here’s what I tell customers: if your glass is going to break from something like a lawn mower stone, a break-in, or rocks being thrown, then both laminated and toughened glass will break.
+If the impact is strong enough, the outcome is the same either way.

 Broken Laminated Glass in Adelaide